djaden927/web-sprint-challenge-advanced-state-management/README.md

 1. What problem does the context API help solve?

   Makes it easier to pass props to components.
+It is much less setup than redux to pass components the props that they need.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Actions are a straightforward way to trigger your reducer function and pass in the data needed to update state. actions are the ONLY source of information for the store.

+reducers are fancy switch cases that take in actions and typically modify state in some way based on the action and payload passed in.

+store is the application state managed in a reducer file. it is centralized so that components can all pull from the store.

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?

+It is almost like a debugger for an action, it allows asynchronous operations to complete before resuming the synchronous operations.

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!

+I don't think I have a favorite, I am just glad to have more tools.
+I like prop drilling and context api for smaller scale things.
+They are both quick and easy to set up, but it is clear to me that they may not have the scalability of redux.
+I am surprised at how comfortable I feel with redux so far.
+I grasp the idea of actions, reducers, store and the connect function.